-Not long time ago, I was asked by a digital agency to perform an SEO audit for a well-known organisation based in Dublin.
-The agency I was in touch with wanted me to provide them with a complete SEO audit, on-site and off-site, to pitch their client for a website redesign and to improve their current search engine ranking, mainly on Google.
-They were looking for a quick job, to persuade the client for the new improvements.
+Not long ago, I was asked by a digital agency to perform an SEO audit for a well-known organisation based in Dublin.
+The agency wanted me to provide them with a complete SEO audit, on-site and off-site, to pitch to their client for a website redesign and to improve their current search engine ranking, mainly on Google.

-Once I received the email with the domain name listed, I had a quick look at their current rankings and realised that the site, several years old, didn’t rank for almost any keyword.
+Once I received the email with the domain name listed, I had a quick look at their current rankings and realised that the site was several years old, didn’t rank for almost any keywords.

-For those who don’t know how to read it, the meaning of these two lines is: “Search engines, please don’t index my pages”.
+For those who don’t know how to read this, the meaning of these two lines is: “Search engines, please don’t index my pages”.

-The original agency who made the first site forgot a detail: changing two lines of text.
+The agency who created the website forgot a detail: changing one character in a line of text.

-Choosing a good SEO Consultant or Agency is, besides being a strategic part of the business, a very delicate aspect which can change the way a business can make or lose money.
+Choosing a good SEO Consultant or Agency is a very important decision which can change whether a business makes or lose money online.

-In the above example neither the client or the digital agency realised that, for months, the website had been inhibited to be reached by Google, other search engines and, most importantly, its prospective customers.
+In the above example neither the client or the digital agency realised that, for months, the website was invisible to Google, other search engines and, most importantly prospective customers.

 BrightEdge Research found that, with 51% of the total websites’ visits, Organic Search dominate traffic in 2017.

-A large number of organisations choose to outsource this aspect to SEO Consultants or Agencies.
-These external partners can provide them with a skill set the company can’t manage internally for a number of reasons.
+A large number of organisations choose to outsource this aspect to Consultants or Agencies.
+An external partner can provide a skillset the company doesn’t possess.

-Given the huge amount of SEO Experts on the market, with similar looking services and skill sets, choosing the right partner is not an easy job.
+Given a large amount of SEO options in the market, choosing the right partner is not an easy job.

-I’d like to give you some advice how to choose the right SEO partner.
+I’d like to give you some advice on how to choose the right SEO partner.

-I’ve been using the term “partner” numerous times so far, some of the reasons are:
+I’ve been using the term “partner” numerous times because:

 - SEO isn’t a one-off campaign

-- You’ll need to work with your SEO partners regularly
+- You’ll need to work with your SEO regularly

-- The feedback, from both sides, should be clear and honest
+- The feedback should be clear and honest

 - It’s a matter of trust, you need to rely on their work